MomOpinion Matters.Com

 And They Are...?

-for these little beings who hold our hearts.
+all things good for these little beings who hold our hearts.
 We worry about the world they will inherit.
-They live in a mobile and complex environment f
+They live in a mobile

-Some of us, with overly protective eyes, will search out the easiest routes, smooth each bump in the road, and man every crossroads.
+Some of us with overly protective eyes, will search out the easiest routes, smooth every bump in the road, and man

 First Heart